Kingxukai/linux/Documentation/filesystems/resctrl.rst

   # echo 3478 > /sys/fs/resctrl/mon_groups/m01/tasks
   # echo 2467 > /sys/fs/resctrl/mon_groups/m02/tasks

-Monitor the groups separately and also get per domain data.
-From the below its apparent that the tasks are mostly doing work on domain(socket) 0.
+Monitor the woke groups separately and also get per domain data.
+From the below its apparent that the woke tasks are mostly doing work on domain(socket) 0.
 ::